Advice on how to keep warm and well this winter

 Wear several layers of light clothes.
 Because they trap warm air better than one bulky layer.

 Make sure you’re receiving all the help you’re entitled to.
-There are tips to make your home more energy efficient, improve your heating and keep up with your energy bills atwww.gov.uk/phe/keep-warm
+Tips to make your home more energy efficient, improve your heating and keep up with your energy bills at www.gov.uk/phe/keep-warm

 Remember that other people, like older neighbours, friends and family members or people who are not otherwise fit and healthy, may need a bit of extra help over the winter.

-And make sure they get any prescription medicines before the holidays start on 24 December and if bad weather is forecast.
+Make sure they get any prescription medicines before the bank holidays start on 24th December and if bad weather is forecast.